Q: Are fees charged for quotes?

 A: Absolutely not.
-We provide a free quoting service, whether online, email or over the phone where you can get unbiased quotes – sorted by price – for auto, home, commercial, motorcycle, RV and collector car insurance.
-The online quoting service is also free to you, regardless of whether you buy or not.
+We provide a free quoting service, whether online, email or over the phone.
+You can get unbiased quotes – sorted by price – for auto, home, commercial, motorcycle, RV and collector car insurance.
+The online quoting service is also free.

-Q: What do I do if I'm interested?
+Q: How can I contact you ?
+What information do I need to provide if I'm interested?

 A: Let us know either via email or phone and we will arrange the policies for you.
-We will ask for the VIN or serial number of your vehicles, drivers licenses for all drivers, your banking information (if you plan to do monthly payments), and previous home insurance policy number for home policies when we speak to you and then arrange a time for you to come in and sign the paperwork.
+We will ask for the V.I.N. or serial number of your vehicles, driver’s licenses for all drivers, your banking information (if you plan to pay monthly) and previous home insurance policy number when we speak.
+We’ll also arrange a time for you to come in and sign the paperwork.

-Q: I found a rate that is lower elsewhere.
-Why is that?
+Q: I found a lower rate elsewhere.
+Can you match it?

-Q: I can't find my vehicle in the pick list.
-Why?
+Q: Why can't I find my vehicle model in the pick list?

 A: We offer quotes from many of Canada’s leading insurance companies, but not all of them.
-If you have a rate through a group program or enjoy discounts from your current provider because you’re a long-standing customer, you may find a better rate elsewhere.
+If you have rates through a group program or enjoy discounts from your current provider because you’re a longstanding customer, you may find better rates elsewhere.
 However, as rates change all the time, it’s best to check back with us often.

-There could be a number of other reasons why what you’re paying now with your current insurer and the rates you obtained online are different.
-In most cases, it can be narrowed down to the options chosen online differing from those of your current policy.
+There could be a number of other reasons why the rates you’re paying with your current insurer and the rates you obtained online are different.
+In most cases, it can be narrowed down to online options differing from those of your current policy.
 Example, for an auto insurance quote:

 – The year, make and model of the vehicle differs.